MultisampledNight/flow/src/doc/manual.typ

     + [ ] Like here!
     + [ ] And here!

-- [ ]No space between checkbox and description needed!
+- [ ]No space between checkbox and description necessary!
 ```